ids-s1-21/project-ECK/README.md

 era (2014-2020 excluding the 2021 season which is ongoing at the time of this analysis).
 This resulting data set was called *f1merged_hybrid*.

-Our bar chart shows Mercedes has an impressive amount of wins when compared to the other key teams.
+Our bar chart shows Mercedes has an impressive number of wins when compared to the other key teams.
 But why is this?

 Could this simply be due to Mercedes being outright faster than their